 Hampton's, Sumter

 The quaint downtown of Sumter not only lays claim to one of the best restaurants in the area, but to a professionally trained Italian chef as well.
-Hampton’s is the canvas on which Chef Raffaele Dall'Erta expresses his culinary artistry.
+Hampton’s is the canvas on which 2020-2021 South Carolina Chef Ambassador Chef Raffaele Dall'Erta expresses his culinary artistry.
 The Milan-born chef has put Hampton’s on the map, drawing a loyal following of locals as well as diners from the Midlands and Pee Dee.
 The dining room is elegant, an apt environment for a menu featuring dishes executed with European skill and plenty of Southern finesse.
 Sunday brunch is just as popular as dinner, with crepes, fresh fish dishes, melt-in-your-mouth red wine-braised pot roast, and a hearty, habit-forming huevos rancheros.

 Seen on the menu: Grilled Carolina grouper with soba noodles, red pepper, sugar snap peas and shitake mushrooms

-Old Edgefield Grill, Edgefield
+Old Edgefield Grille, Edgefield

-Libby Wiersema lived in California and Alabama before settling in South Carolina 38 years ago, where she's covered the state's best culinary offerings and tells the stories behind the food.
+Libby Wiersema lived in California and Alabama before settling in South Carolina 38 years ago,